davidthecodingguy/Birds_In_My_Window/README.md

 **Running the Program:** To run this program, you will need to run the file Birds_In_My_Window/main from the command line.
 <br />
 <br />
 **Essential Packages:** In order to run this program correctly, the below packages must be installed.
-You can do this by copying and pasting unbolded words into your command line!
+You can do this by copying and pasting the non-italicized words into your command line!
 <br />
 *Pandas:* pip install pandas
 <br />